Alamnoor/UAVs-Detection-in-Day-and-Night-Dual-Visions/README.md

 ## Pre-trained Weights
 [Weights for testing](https://drive.google.com/file/d/1pwSm5Nojg9nxtegvFFAmmrgqGTemmH1L/view?usp=sharing)
 ## Test with pre-trained weights
 To test and validate the results please use the "weights in the above link" with the following code file "inference-video.py".
 Moreover, the videos RGB_test.mp4 and IR_test.mp4 can be used during testing.
-For "utils" in the "inference-video.py", please visit this link [EfficientDet](https://github.com/xuannianz/EfficientDet/tree/master/utils)
+For "utils" in the "inference-video.py", please visit this link [EfficientDet](https://github.com/xuannianz/EfficientDet/tree/master/utils) download the files and put it in the folder "utils".

 ## How to Prepare the Custom dataset:
 a) Convert videos to frames by using the python script file with name and location: